Piano tuning: History

 Piano tuning became a profession around the beginning of the 1800s, as the "pianoforte" became mainstream.
-Previously musicians owned harpsichords, which were much easier to tune, and which the musicians generally tuned themselves.
+Previously, musicians owned harpsichords, which were much easier to tune, and which the musicians generally tuned themselves.
 Early piano tuners were trained and employed in piano factories, and often underwent an apprenticeship of about 5–7 years.
 Early tuners faced challenges related to a large variety of new and changing pianos and non-standardized pitches.

 Historically, keyboard instruments were tuned using just intonation, pythagorean tuning and meantone temperament meaning that such instruments could sound "in tune" in one key, or some keys, but would then have more dissonance in other keys.
 The development of well temperament allowed fixed-pitch instruments to play reasonably well in all of the keys.
 The famous "Well-Tempered Clavier" by Johann Sebastian Bach took advantage of this breakthrough, with preludes and fugues written for all 24 major and minor keys.

-However, while unpleasant intervals (such as the wolf interval) were avoided, the sizes of intervals were still not consistent between keys, and so each key still had its own distinctive character.
+While unpleasant intervals, such as the wolf interval were avoided, the sizes of intervals were still not consistent between keys, and so each key still had its own distinctive character.
 During the 1800s this variation led to an increase in the use of quasi- equal temperament, in which the frequency ratio between each pair of adjacent notes on the keyboard were nearly equal, allowing music to be transposed between keys without changing the relationship between notes.

-Pianos are generally tuned to an A440 pitch standard that was adopted during the early 1900s in response to widely varying standards.
-Previously the pitch standards had gradually risen from about A415 during the late 1700s and early 1800s to A435 during the late 1800s.
+Pianos are generally tuned to an A440 pitch standard that was adopted during the early 20th century in response to widely varying standards.
+Previously the pitch standards had gradually risen from about A415 during the late 18th century and early 19th century to A435 during the late 19th century.
 Though A440 is generally the standard, some orchestras, particularly in Europe, use a higher pitch standard, such as A442.

 Theory

 Overtones and harmonics

 A stretched string can vibrate in different modes, or harmonics, and when a piano hammer strikes a string it excites multiple harmonics at the same time.
-The first harmonic (or fundamental frequency) is usually the loudest, and determines the pitch that is perceived.
-In theory the higher harmonics (also called overtones or partials) vibrate at integer multiples of the fundamental frequency. (e.g. a string with a fundamental frequency of 100 Hz would have overtones at 200 Hz, 300 Hz, 400 Hz, etc.) In reality, the frequencies of the overtones are shifted up slightly, due to inharmonicity caused by the stiffness of the strings.
+The first harmonic, or fundamental frequency, is usually the loudest, and determines the pitch that is perceived.
+In theory, the higher harmonics, also called overtones or partials, vibrate at integer multiples of the fundamental frequency.
+For example, a string with a fundamental frequency of 100 Hz would have overtones at 200 Hz, 300 Hz, 400 Hz, etc. In reality, the frequencies of the overtones are shifted up slightly, due to inharmonicity caused by the stiffness of the strings.

 The relationship between two pitches, called an interval, is the ratio of their absolute frequencies.
 The easiest intervals to identify and tune are those where the note frequencies have a simple whole-number ratio (e.g. octave with a 2:1 ratio, perfect fifth with 3:2, etc.) because the harmonics of these intervals coincide and beat when they are out of tune.
-(For a perfect fifth, the 3rd harmonic of the lower note coincides with the 2nd harmonic of the top note.)
+For a perfect fifth, the 3rd harmonic of the lower note coincides with the 2nd harmonic of the top note.